 Helps to increase body awareness, reduce muscle tension, relieve stress, calm the nervous system, and sharpen attention and concentration.

 Even though this activity can be a bit extreme for many people, you can also begin with basics by joining the local club.

 Military OneSource – this is a service created by the Department of Defense for veterans and their families.
 Well-being is one of the areas in which the specialists of Military OneSource can help you, 24/7.

 VoxxLife – the company that helps to achieve wellness and improve the quality of life using superior technology for people of all ages.
 The services are provided by medical and wellness thought leaders and practitioners.

 U.S. Department of Veterans Affairs Mental Health Resources – you can find everything you need on the health of veterans on this site.
 Veterans’ health and well-being is a major section, and provides useful resources and information on the effort to improve the health of this population.

 National Center for Post-Traumatic Stress Disorder – was created as a part of the Department of Veterans Affairs to help veterans battle PTSD through local assistance, online programs, and research.

 The National Resource Directory (NRD) – another great resource website that helps veterans and their families to find local programs and services that support them.
 The list of programs includes housing, employment, health, and many others.

-Moving Forward – free online program created by the Department of Veterans Affairs to teach veterans overcome stressful problems and improve quality of life.
+Moving Forward – A free online program created by the Department of Veterans Affairs to teach veterans to overcome stressful problems and improve their quality of life.